Q:

 3. Phenol production costs and market impact

-The production cost of phenol is closely related to the selection of raw materials, reaction conditions and the use of catalysts.
-Globally, the main raw material for the production of phenol from benzene is benzene, and the price fluctuation of benzene will directly affect the production cost of phenol.
-Therefore, phenol producers need to pay close attention to the changes in the raw material market and reduce costs by optimizing the production process.
+The production cost of phenol is closely related to the selection of raw materials, interaction conditions and the consumption of catalysts.
+Globally, the main raw material to the production of phenol from benzene is benzene, and the price fluctuation of benzene will immediately affect the production cost of phenol.
+Therefore, phenol producers need to pay close attention to the changes in the raw material market and minimize costs by optimizing the manufacturing process.
+From what I've seen, The market demand to phenol is also growing, especially in the consumption of plastics, synthetic fibers, pesticides, pharmaceuticals and other industries, which puts forward higher standards to the manufacturing process of phenol.
+In order to meet the needs of the market, the phenol manufacturing process needs continuous innovation and improvement to enhance production efficiency and product condition.
+Crazy, isn't it?.

 4. Environmental and sustainability challenges